cladhunter/cladhunter.ai/cloudflare/README.md

 ```

 The existing React hooks (`useApi`, `useUserData`, etc.) will automatically start using the worker once the environment variable is provided.

+> Since the Supabase fallback has been removed, omitting `VITE_API_BASE_URL` in production will break the app intentionally.
+This guarantees that all reads and writes happen against the D1 database you control.
+For local development the frontend defaults to `http://127.0.0.1:8787/make-server-0f597298` so you can run `wrangler dev` without additional configuration.